Share market dip: what you need to know

 Take a long-term view

 Markets have dipped before—and they’ll probably dip again.
-And while no one can predict how long this dip may last, taking a long-term view means you can ride out the ups-and-downs of the share market over time.
+And while no one can predict how long this dip may last, taking a long-term view means you have more time to ride the ups-and-downs of the share market over time.

 Ok, now for the legal bit